Therapies for relieving excess conditions Ginger and Barberry

 This formula is commonly used in conjunction with lecithin, dandelion, methionine, the complex of B vitamin, choline, vitamin A, iron, the vitamin C family, vitamin D, vitamin E and nettle.

-· Imbalances: indicating the use of this formula are commonly noted in the acupressure point located approximately four inches to the right of the sternum between the 7th and 8th ribs.
+· Imbalances: indicating the use of this formula are commonly noted in the liver acupressure point located approximately four inches to the right of the sternum between the 7th and 8th ribs.
 Imbalances are often noted at the 7:45 position of the right iris.
-Use caution in cases of extreme pain in the gall bladder region, enlarged liver, , and dysentery.
+Use caution in cases of extreme pain in the gall bladder region, enlarged liver, gastritis, and dysentery.

 ∞ Individual Components